 Evans and Annex Library Study Room Guidelines

 Evans Library and Annex have group study rooms and Evans Library has individual study rooms available for use by current TAMU students, staff and faculty for academic activities (i.e. studying for a class, course related projects, research).
+All study rooms are unlocked.
 The following guidelines are intended to make study rooms available to all guests in the fairest manner possible.

 Note: These rooms are NOT set up or intended for interviews.
 The Library has extremely limited space for this purpose.
 If you have the need for an interview room, please ask the staff at the Evans Ask Us Desk well in advance of your interview.

 - Wireless Internet Access is availble throughout the library.